-HHF calls for a comprehensive and integrated EU food and nutrition policy.
-There is also a need for an EU health strategy promoting physical activity.
+For many years, EHN has argued that there needs to be a comprehensive and integrated EU food and nutrition policy.
+EHN has also called for an EU health strategy promoting physical activity.
 The European Commission's Green Paper is a first step in that direction.
 It must, as such, be welcomed.
-But HHF considers that is it not sufficiently ambitious
+But EHN considers that is it not sufficiently ambitious

-HHF believes that:
+EHN believes that: